JetBrains/intellij-sdk-docs/topics/basics/indexing_and_psi_stubs/stub_indexes.md

 * Use the class implementing `IStubElementType` as the element type constant when parsing ([example](upsource:///plugins/properties/properties-psi-impl/src/com/intellij/lang/properties/parsing/PropertiesElementTypes.java)).
 * Make sure all methods in the PSI element interface access the stub data rather than the PSI tree when appropriate ([example: `Property.getKey()` implementation](upsource:///plugins/properties/properties-psi-impl/src/com/intellij/lang/properties/psi/impl/PropertyImpl.java)).

+> If you use [Grammar-Kit](https://github.com/JetBrains/Grammar-Kit) to generate your language PSI, see the [Stub indices support](https://github.com/JetBrains/Grammar-Kit/blob/master/HOWTO.md#35-stub-indices-support) section for instructions on integrating your grammar with stubs.
+>
+{type="note"}

 By default, if a PSI element extends `StubBasedPsiElement`, all elements of that type will be stored in the stub tree.
 If you need more precise control over which elements are stored, override `IStubElementType.shouldCreateStub()` and return `false` for elements that should not be included in the stub tree.
 The exclusion is not recursive: if some elements of the element for which you returned false are also stub-based PSI elements, they will be included in the stub tree.

 ### Serializing Data